rvenutolo/gs-accessing-twitter/README.md

 TODO: mention that we're using Spring Bootstrap's [_starter POMs_](../gs-bootstrap-starter) here.

-Note to experienced Maven users who are unaccustomed to using an external parent project: you can take it out later, it's just there to reduce the amount of code you have to write to get started.
+> Note to experienced Maven users who don't use an external parent project: You can take it out later, it's just there to reduce the amount of code you have to write to get started.

 <a name="initial"></a>
 Enable Twitter